From First to Last: Moore's departure, lineup instability and self-titled album (2007-2009)

 At midnight on November 14, 2007, they released the first single from the album, "Two as One", on their Myspace account, and they later played that song live on Jimmy Kimmel Live!.
 A video was made for the song "Worlds Away" which was highly publicized.
 Billboard premiered the album's next single "We All Turn Back to Dust" on January 23, 2008.

 Suretone Records organised a large scale marketing campaign for From First to Last in order to increase the band's mainstream exposure, which included partnerships with MySpace, Hot Topic and MTV.
 Most notably, Suretone negotiated a publishing deal with Electronic Arts which guaranteed that From First to Last's songs would appear in the next eleven video games released by the studio, including Madden NFL 09, FIFA 09 and Need for Speed: Undercover.

 Despite the album's marketing campaign, the album received mixed reviews and undersold expectations, only reaching number 81 on the Billboard 200 chart.

 From First to Last began their fall headlining tour, "RATHER BE SLAYIN' N00BZ", starting November 1 with guests Blessthefall, A Skylit Drive, and Vanna.
 Around the middle of the tour, the guests changed to Envy on the Coast, Pierce The Veil, Four Year Strong, and Mayday Parade.

 On November 29, From First to Last announced they were going to be a part of the 2008 Hot Topic "Take Action Tour".
 They played at the MTV Winter Valencia in Spain on March 6.
 On December 6, they announced they were going to be part of the 2008 Vans Warped Tour.

+Matt Manning has served as the band's bassist since 2007, replacing Weisberg and making his debut with the band on their 2008 self-titled album.

 On May 6, 2008, From First to Last released their self-titled album, and on June 20, hit the road on the Vans Warped Tour for its entirety.

 On June 28, From First to Last updated their band members section of their MySpace, making Chris Lent a full-time member.